embedml/phase-1-milestone-project/README.md

 Since the `accelerate_forward()` function has the name forward in it.
 We will assume if the user passes in an negative value, then made a mistake.
 Instead of throwing an error we would rather have the car accelerate forward with that value.

-Due to the nature of squaring the acceleration that part you should not have to change.
-However, passing in a negative value to calculate velocity might get unintended results.

 If the acceleration passed in is negative make it positive before making calculations.

 Hint: Use the built-in `abs()` function to get the absolute value of a number!
 It can be called by itself like the `print()` function.